jhlimm8/Amazon_Sentiment_Analysis/README.md

-# Amazon-Sentiment-Analysis-with-Stacking-Classifier
+# Amazon-Sentiment-Analysis
-Sentiment Analysis on Amazon Review Dataset using a Stacking Classifier made of an Optuna-tuned MLP Classifier, a Random Forest Classifier, and a Multinomial Naive Bayes Classifier as Base Estimators with a Logistic Regression Classifier as the final estiamator.
-An example of using the model to predict a sentence after training would be:
+Sentiment Analysis on an Amazon Review Dataset using different classifiers.
+Three base classifiers are trained, an Optuna hyperparameter-tuned MLP Classifier, a Random Forest Classifier, and a Multinomial Naive Bayes Classifier.
+A Logistic Regression Model is then used to synthesize the results of the three models to create an ensemble Stacking Classifier.
+An example of using one of the models to predict a sentence after training would be:

 ```
 exampletext = 'taylor swift is truly the greatest artist of our generation!!!!'